Sylius/ShopApiPlugin/README.md

 ## Installation

+Before install ShopAPI you should disable or delete all ShopBundle dependecy, You can't use these package together !!!

 1. Run `composer require sylius/shop-api-plugin` and, when asked if you want to execute the Flex recipe, answer 'Yes'.
 2. Extend config files:
     1. Add SyliusShopApi to `config/bundles.php`.